FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning

 \textbf{Comparison to prior soft clustering algorithms.} \citet{marfoq2021federated} and \citet{ruan2022fedsoft} use soft clustering to learn cluster centers and personalized models without this final personalization step, directly learning personalized models in each iteration, with a central server estimating the cluster centers.
-In DFL, achieving consensus on cluster models is difficult due to the extensive parameter exchanges needed for model propagation, particularly when clients have few neighbors. \citet{marfoq2021federated} proposes a decentralized algorithm that sets the personalized model as a weighted sum of the cluster centers \textit{at each round's end}, which can be sub-optimal for non-convex loss functions.
+In DFL, achieving consensus on cluster models is difficult due to the extensive parameter exchanges needed for model propagation, particularly when clients have few neighbors. \citet{marfoq2021federated} propose a decentralized algorithm that sets the personalized model as a weighted sum of the cluster centers \textit{at each round's end}, which can be sub-optimal for non-convex loss functions.
 Such a framework can lead to overfitting in DFL, as clients have low connectivity and thus cannot rely on receiving many other clients' updates in each training round.
-Adding a final personalization step, as we use in \algname, is likely to exacerbate overfitting, as cluster center gradients already incorporate personalized models.
-In Section~\ref{sec:simulation}, we demonstrate that \textit{\algname} outperforms the FedEM algorithm by \citep{marfoq2021federated}, which requires each client to train all models per round, incurring significantly higher computational and communication costs than \textit{\algname}.
+Adding another final personalization step, as we use in \textbf{\algname}, may exacerbate this overfitting, as cluster center gradients already incorporate personalized models.
+In Section~\ref{sec:simulation}, we demonstrate that \textit{\textbf{\algname}~outperforms \citet{marfoq2021federated}'s \textbf{FedEM} algorithm}, which also requires each client to train all models per round, incurring significantly more computation and communication than \textbf{\algname}.